 Every CR member pays a CR Subscription.
-Partners of CR members may share benefits by paying an additional ± 15 per term CR fee.
+Partners of CR members may share benefits by paying an additional termly fee.
 Partners identified to us in advance who will be living onsite will be auto-enrolled for the CR Subscription.
 Partners not living onsite will need to apply for the CR Subscription.
-This will give access to CR facilities, but will not constitute full college membership.
+This will give access to CR facilities but will not constitute full college membership.